-You may have heard of Temporomandibular Joint Disorder, or more commonly referred to as TMJ before, but are you aware of the symptoms and treatment involved with it?
-TMD refers to symptoms that begin in the upper and lower jaw, often involving pain and discomfort in the head, neck and/ or shoulders.
-It is a major oral concern that can cause extreme discomfort, but with proper treatment by a TMJ expert, the pain can be relieved and the issue resolved.
+You may have heard of Temporomandibular Joint Disorder (TMD) before, but are you aware of the symptoms and treatment involved with it?
+TMD refers to symptoms that begin in the upper and lower jaw, often involving pain and discomfort in the head, neck and/or shoulders.
+It is a major oral concern that can cause extreme discomfort, but with proper treatment, the pain can be relieved and the issue resolved.

-TMJ Ortho’s Dr. Zusko has dedicated his career to helping those who suffer from chronic pain caused by or more commonly referred to as TMJ.
-Information is power and we make it our goal to help inform our patients about what TMJ is and how this could be the cause of your chronic pain.
-As a fully licensed and certified dental practitioner servicing Walkerville, Windsor, Tecumseh and surrounding areas, we also offer information and solutions for braces and jaw orthopedics and sleep apnea.
+Dr. Zusko, a General Dentist who focuses primarily on TMJ & Ortho, has dedicated his career to helping those who suffer from chronic pain caused by Temporomandibular Joint Disorder.
+Information is power and we make it our goal to help inform our patients about what TMD is and how this could be the cause of your chronic pain.
+As a fully licensed and certified general dentist servicing Walkerville, Windsor, Tecumseh and surrounding areas, we also offer information and solutions for braces and jaw orthopedics and sleep apnea.

-Dr. Zusko and our team here at TMJ Ortho are here to help and look forward to meeting with you to discuss your concerns.
+Dr. Zusko and our team are here to help.
+We look forward to meeting with you to discuss your concerns.

 Meet Dr. Zusko